 - Educational Fun: Visit a science museum, library, or aquarium.

-- Social Interaction: Playdates, group sports, or family learning games for children nights.
+- Social Interaction: Playdates, group sports, or family learning Games for Children.

 The Future of Weekend Child Care

-The demand for weekend child care is rising rapidly, and businesses are starting to catch up.
-More employers are offering child care stipends, and even coworking spaces are adding weekend child care services.
-In the near future, we may see even more innovative solutions like on-demand child care apps.
+The need for weekend child care is skyrocketing, and companies are beginning to adapt.
+Employers, too, are increasingly providing child care stipends; some coworking spaces now offer weekend child care services.
+Shortly, we could see even more forward-thinking ideas, such as on-demand child care apps.

 Final Thoughts